Moby: 1989–1993: Signing with Instinct, "Go", and breakthrough

 In 1989, Moby relocated to New York City with his close friend, artist Damian Loeb.
 In addition to performing DJ sets in local bars and clubs, he played guitar in alternative rock group Ultra Vivid Scene and appeared in the video for their 1989 single "Mercy Seat".
-In 1990, Moby joined Shopwell and played on their album Peanuts.
+In 1990, Moby joined industrial noise group Shopwell and played on their album Peanuts.
 Moby's first live electronic music gig followed in the summer of 1990 at Club MK; he wore a suit for the show.
 His future manager Eric Härle, who was in attendance, recalled Moby's set: "The music was amazing, but the show was riddled with technical mishaps.
 It left me very intrigued and impressed in a strange way."

 By mid-1990, Moby had signed a deal as the sole artist of Instinct Records, an independent New York City-based dance label then still in its infancy.
-The three-man operation saw Moby answer incoming calls and make records in a studio he set up in the owner's lounge.
+The three-man operation saw Moby answer incoming calls, clean the kitchen, send faxes, and make records in a studio he set up in the owner's lounge.
 To appear that Instinct had more artists, Moby's early singles were put out under several names such as Voodoo Child, Barracuda, Brainstorm, and UHF.
 The first, "Time's Up" as The Brotherhood, was co-written by Moby and vocalist Jimmy Mack.
 This was followed by "Mobility", his first single released as Moby, in November 1990, which sold an initial 2,000 copies.
 He then scored a breakthrough hit with a remix of "Go", originally a B-side to "Mobility" with an added sample of "Laura Palmer's Theme" by Angelo Badalamenti from the television series Twin Peaks.
 Released in March 1991, it peaked at No. 10 in the UK in October and earned him national exposure there with an appearance on Top of the Pops.
 Instinct capitalised on Moby's success with the late 1991 compilation Instinct Dance featuring tracks by Moby and his pseudonyms.
 The following year, Moby revealed that "Go" had earned him just $2,000 in royalties.